javmart/zero-to-qed/docs/src/17_verification.md

 ## Intrinsically-Typed Interpreters

 The standard approach to building interpreters involves two phases.
 First, parse text into an untyped abstract syntax tree.
 Second, run a type checker that rejects malformed programs.
 This works, but the interpreter must still handle the case where a program passes the type checker but evaluates to nonsense.
 The runtime carries the burden of the type system's failure modes.
+It is like a bouncer who checks IDs at the door but still has to deal with troublemakers inside.

-Intrinsically-typed interpreters take a different approach.
+Intrinsically-typed interpreters refuse to play this game.
 The abstract syntax tree itself encodes typing judgments.
 An ill-typed program cannot be constructed.
 The type system statically excludes runtime type errors, not by checking them at runtime, but by making them unrepresentable.
+The bouncer is replaced by architecture: there is no door for troublemakers to enter.

 Consider a small expression language with natural numbers, booleans, arithmetic, and conditionals.
 We start by defining the types our language supports and a denotation function that maps them to Lean types.